openFrameworks-RaspberryPi/openFrameworks/README.md

 http://www.openframeworks.cc/download/

-Please use the new setup guide rather than the wiki on this website:
+Please use the new setup guide rather than the wiki attached to this repository:

 http://www.openframeworks.cc/setup/raspberrypi/